Beyond Scalar Rewards: Dense Feedback for LLM Policy Synthesis in Sequential Social Dilemmas: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have shown that LLM policy synthesis is a powerful approach to multi-agent coordination in SSDs, with iterative refinement producing substantial improvements over zero-shot generation.
-Two complementary findings emerge.

-First, \emph{richer feedback helps}: dense social metrics consistently match or exceed sparse scalar reward across two games and two frontier LLMs.
-Rather than being a distraction or source of over-optimization, social metrics serve as a \emph{coordination signal} that helps the LLM understand the structure of the game.
-In Cleanup, sustainability feedback guides the LLM toward allocating sufficient cleaning resources; equality feedback encourages more balanced role assignments.
-In Gathering, peace and equality information steers the LLM away from wasteful aggression toward pure cooperation.
-This is consistent with the broader literature on LLM reflection~\citep{shinn2023reflexion, madaan2023selfrefine}: providing structured, multi-dimensional evaluation enables more targeted self-improvement than scalar feedback alone.
-Our contribution is showing that this extends to multi-agent settings where the feedback dimensions capture social outcomes.
+We conclude that richer feedback helps: dense social metrics consistently match or exceed sparse scalar reward across two games and two frontier LLMs.
+Rather than triggering an excessive optimization of fairness, social metrics act as a coordination signal that disambiguates distinct failure modes collapsed by the scalar reward level (the feedback aliasing argument of Section~\ref{sec:aliasing}).
+This work extends the LLM-reflection literature~\citep{shinn2023reflexion, madaan2023selfrefine} to multi-agent settings where the feedback dimensions capture social outcomes.

-Second, \emph{expressiveness enables exploitation}.
-The direct environment mutation attacks in Section~\ref{sec:adversarial} demonstrate that the same full-state access enabling BFS-Voronoi territory partitioning and waste-adaptive cleaning also permits reward hacking.
-Critically, the most powerful attacks (dynamics bypass) also improve all measured social metrics, demonstrating a Goodharting risk~\citep{goodhart1984problems} where metric optimization and intended behavior diverge.
-This dual-use nature of LLM reasoning in multi-agent settings (the same capability enabling both sophisticated cooperation and sophisticated exploitation) is, we believe, the central challenge for scaling LLM policy synthesis beyond controlled experiments.